Disagreements among beneficiaries

 When a loved one passes, emotions can run high.
 And although there is a shared sense of sadness and grief, not everyone will see eye-to-eye on what happens next.
 This is especially true when it comes to the distribution of wealth after someone dies.

-What if a family member contests a Will?
+What if a family member contests the Will?
 What if your siblings disagree with the division of assets in the estate?
-Or, a beneficiary challenges how to interpret your parent’s Will?
+Or a beneficiary challenges how to interpret your parent’s Will?

 Handling such disputes requires both knowledge of the substantive laws governing trusts and estates, and a thorough familiarity with the rules of evidence and procedure.
 In addition to the necessary technical skills, Czepiga Daly Pope & Perri also possesses the experience, sensitivity and professionalism required in handling and resolving these often stressful and complicated matters.

 If you find yourself struggling with disagreements among beneficiaries contact our probate litigation attorneys.

 Estate Planning and Disgruntled Heirs: Ways to Avoid the Fight

 Inheritance: The #1 Cause of Sibling Rivalry

 Inheritance Expectations: Can They Be Challenged Ahead of Time?